Skip to content

 Audio bitrate0.128 Mbps (128 kbps)

-Codec choice (H.264 vs HEVC) changes how many Mbps you need for the same look, not the formula itself.
+Codec choice (H.264 vs HEVC) changes how many Mbps you need for the same look.
+It does not change the formula.

-If you only know file size and duration from an existing clip, divide to learn its average bitrate: (MB × 8) ÷ seconds.
-That reverse-engineering helps when copying settings from a reference upload.
+If you already have a clip, reverse the math to learn its average bitrate: (MB × 8) ÷ seconds.
+That helps when you want to copy settings from a known good upload.

 The core formula